Great Skin for Life

 Water.
 Although it is not regarded as a nutrient, water is, in fact, the most important substance we consume, and certainly vital to the skin’s health.
 It is the principal constituent of all body fluids and the medium by which nutrients are carried to all cells and waste products removed.
 It is also a lubricant.
 A water deficiency contributes to roughness, dryness and cracking of the skin.

-Sources of nutrients
+Sources of nutrients to acheive Great Skin for Life

 All nutrients work together, and no single one should be relied upon as a panacea.
 To obtain the vitamins, minerals and other nutrients discussed.
 The following are the very best food choices: fresh vegetables, especially those that are intensely green or yellow, such as broccoli, carrots, and green leafy vegetables.
 Also fresh fruits, particularly those with vibrant colors, such as berries of all kinds, cherries, peaches, and papayas.
 Whole grains and cereals and products made with them; low-fat milk and other dairy products; eggs, unrefined fish oils, lean meats, legumes (dried beans, peas and lentils), nuts and seeds; also unsweetened fruit juices and plenty of water.